When it comes to finding the best dumbbells, it can be tricky figuring out exactly how much you need to spend and what type is best for you.

 Now you don't always need to splash out to get what you need, as these Yaheetech dumbbells prove and then some.

 Typically, with more affordable dumbbells, it's the material that allows for the lower price.
 In this case, these are cement-filled plates coated in highly durable plastic.

 Sometimes these plates can be massive, and slightly unusual to train with, but in the Yaheetech dumbbells' case, they're actually reasonably sized.

-For the price and the amount of weight you're getting here, you'll be able to work out for less and progress well into the more advanced weight benchmarks in those favourite exercises...
+For the price and the amount of weight you're getting here, you'll be able to work out for less and progress well into the more advanced benchmarks with your top weight bench or top squat rack in those favourite exercises...

 We're looking at you dumbbell press!

 Best Dumbbells Under 100 Cast Iron - Yes4All Dumbbells

 Brand: Yes4All | Type: Bar & Plates | Max Weight: Up to 200 lbs